sylvainlaurent/JDBC-Performance-Logger/jdbc-perf-logger-spring-boot-starter/README.md

 ## JDBC-perf-logger configuration
 There's nothing specific to Spring-Boot here, so see the [base documentation](../README.md).

+## When autoconfiguration might not work
+In some situations, the DataSource bean is instantiated earlier than our BeanPostProcessor so that it does not have the opportunity to change the driver class and URL.
+In such cases, this `jdbc-perf-logger-spring-boot-starter` is useless and you'll need to set the driver class and connection URL as explained in the [base documentation](../README.md).

 ## Potential ClassLoader issues
 If using the jar packaging of Spring-Boot, everything should work out of the box.